 The purpose of this Article is to promote, preserve, and enhance the natural resources within the Town and protect them from unfavorable effects caused by activities that have an adverse and potentially irreversible impact on water quality.
+The Zoning Administrator shall work with the Director of Stormwater Utility or designee to determine compliance with Article IX.
+The Director of Stormwater Utility or designee shall provide communication to the Zoning Administrator after review of an application or if a property is not in compliance with any portion of Article IX.
 This Article will set forth minimum requirements for stormwater management that will diminish threats to public health, safety, public and private property and natural resources within the Town by:

 - 1. Protecting life and property from dangers associated with flooding; - 2.
 Protecting public and private property and the natural resources from damage resulting from runoff and erosion; - 3.
-Ensuring site design minimizes the generation of stormwater runoff and maximizes pervious areas for stormwater treatment; - 4.
+Ensuring site design minimizes the generation of stormwater runoff and maximizes pervious areas for stormwater treatment: - 4.
 Promoting regional stormwater management; - 5.
 Providing a single, consistent set of performance standards that apply to all developments; - 6.
 Protecting water quality from nutrients, pathogens, toxics, debris, and thermal stress; - 7.
 Promoting infiltration and groundwater recharge; - 8.
 Providing vegetated corridors (buffers) to protect water resources from degradation; - 9.
 Protecting functional values of all types of natural waterbodies (e.g., rivers, streams, wetlands, lakes, seasonal ponds); - 10.
 Complying with requirements of the Vermont Stormwater Management Regulations, the Municipal Separate Storm Sewer System (MS4) Permit and General Permit for Construction Activities.

-9.2 - GENERAL STREAM AND SURFACE WATER PROTECTION STANDARS - "BUFFERS"
+9.2 - GENERAL STREAM AND SURFACE WATER PROTECTION STANDARDS - "RIPARIAN BUFFERS"

-Buffers are measured horizontally from the mean water level for lakes and from the centerline of mapped streams.
-In locations with rare, threatened, endangered or sensitive species, significant natural communities, the buffer distance may be increased at the discretion of the DRB.
+Riparian buffers are measured horizontally from the mean water level for lakes and from the top of bank or top of slope of streams.
+In locations with rare, threatened, endangered or sensitive species, significant natural communities, the riparian buffer distance may be increased at the discretion of the DRB.